-IIHS STUDY...LOW MANPOWER CHECKPOINTS: CAN THEY PROVIDE EFFECTIVE DUI ENFORCEMENT IN SMALL COMMUNITIES
+IIHS STUDY…LOW MANPOWER CHECKPOINTS: CAN THEY PROVIDE EFFECTIVE DUI ENFORCEMENT IN SMALL COMMUNITIESopens PDF file

 Prepared by John Lacey of PIRE, Sue Ferguson on IIHS and others, this study makes a strong case for using Low Staffing Checkpoints, based on the experience of West Virginia.

-VIEW FIFTY INTERESTING WAYS TO PROMOTE TRAFFIC SAFETY AS TAKEN FROM SUBMISSIONS TO THE IACP LAW ENFORCEMENT CHALLENGE (in pdf format)
+VIEW FIFTY INTERESTING WAYS TO PROMOTE TRAFFIC SAFETY AS TAKEN FROM SUBMISSIONS TO THE IACP LAW ENFORCEMENT CHALLENGEopens PDF file (In Pdf Format)